Natural Law A*/A summary notes

 Analyse Aquinas’ four tiers of law.
 [40]

-• Barth would disagree – he’s a sola scriptura protestant.
+• would disagree with including natural law alongside the others, as he’s a sola scriptura protestant.

-• Fletcher would disagree – he rejects catholic natural law based on cultural variability.
+• Fletcher would also disagree – he rejects catholic natural law based on cultural variability.

-• Scientific critique of telos – would say there is no telos and thus no natural law.
+• Would say there is no telos and thus no natural law.

-• Outdated critique – would say the natural law is just as outdated as the divine law of the bible – so both fail.
+• Argues the natural law is just as outdated as the divine law of the bible – so both fail.

-• Proportionalism – would say the four tiers could only work if we update natural law to be more flexible.
+• Would say the four tiers could only work if we update natural law to be more flexible.